Gate Valves: Types of Gate Valves (Plus Pictures)

 Gate valve is the most common type of valve in any process plant.
 It is a linear motion valve used to start or stop fluid flow.
-In service, these valves are either in fully open or fully closed position.
+In service, these valves are either in the fully open or fully closed position.

-Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and all most any services.
+Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and most any services.
 Gate valve provides good shutoff.

 Globe valve is used to stop, start, and regulate the fluid flow.
-Globe Valves are used in the systems where flow control is required and leak tightness is also necessary.
+Globe Valves are used in systems where flow control is required and leak tightness is also necessary.

-Globe valve provides better shut off as compared to gate valve and it is costlier than gate valve.
+Globe valve provides better shut off as compared to gate valve and it is costlier than a gate valve.

 The check valve prevents backflow in the piping system.